 - You may discuss individual homework and lab assignments with other students; however, you may not directly share (or copy) code or write up with other students.
 For team assignments, you may collaborate freely within your team.
 You may discuss the assignment with other teams; however, you may not directly share (or copy) code or write up with another team.
 Unauthorized sharing (or copying) of the code or write up will be considered a violation for all students involved. - You may not discuss or otherwise work with others on the exams.
 Unauthorized collaboration or using unauthorized materials will be considered a violation for all students involved.
-More details will be given closer to the exam date.

-- Reusing code: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
+More details will be given closer to the exam date. - Reusing code: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 You may not directly copy and paste from these sources, but instead you need to adapt the code to fit your specific task.
-You must explicitly cite where you obtained the code using a code comment # im mediately near the appearance of the reused code in the file.
-Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism. - Use of generative artificial intelligence (GAI): Cornell's report on Generative Artificial Intelligence for Education and Pedagogy outlines many of the potential benefits and drawbacks to using GAI in the classroom.
-In this course, we see the value of coding assistants such as GitHub Copilot and ChatGPT to generate code from text.
-However as an introductory course, we need to ensure that GAI is not used as a substitute or replacement for student learning.
-GAI should not be used by students to replace your ability to think clearly.
-Students who use GAI should use it to facilitate, rather than hinder, learning. - GAI tools for reference purposes: You may make use of the technology as a reference tool, similar to looking up the documentation for a function or Googling your problem.
-For example, I hate writing regular expressions.
-Absolutely loathe it.
-Say I have a dataset where I need to clean a character column to remove all words that are within double asterisk symbols.
-I might ask ChatGPT
+You must explicitly cite where you obtained the code using a code comment # immediately near the appearance of the reused code in the file.
+Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism. - Automated help: you may use AI code helpers such as GitHub CoPilot and ChatGPT as reference tools only.
+We recognize that these tools are becoming quite powerful, but relying on them prevents you from meeting the core learning objectives of this course.
+All code you submit in this class should be written by a human being you.